gcpreston/gmath-java/README.md

 # GMath
 The main functionality of GMath is to be used as a command line calculator, doing things that a regular calculator would not be able to do.
-The Quadratic and GMath classes can also double as external reference libraries if individuaclly made into JAR files.
-However, it is important to note that Quadratic is dependant on GMath functions, therefore they must be imported together if you are looking to use Quadratic in your own program.
-I am looking into a way to work around this as cleanly as possible.
+GMath can also double as an external reference library if all classes except Runner are made into a JAR file.

 ##Build
 Compile the java files to class files using the `javac` command.
 Then create a runnable JAR file containing the compiled class files with `Runner.class` as the location of the main method.